Christmas in Chicago!

 Tropic World, a primate exhibit and one of the largest indoor exhibits in the country, is one not to be missed.
-Another great new attraction is the Great Bear Wilderness, which includes a fantastic underwater polar bear viewing area.
+Another great new-ish attraction is the Great Bear Wilderness, which includes a fantastic underwater polar bear viewing area.
 There is a nice tram ride that takes you around the zoo.
 During Zoo Lights, the tram is a nice way to cover the entire zoo in a short period of time, making it a great choice for those not tolerant of extreme cold.

-Hollywood Bvld is a unique dinner and movie theater concept located in the Chicago suburbs of Woodridge and Naperville.
+Hollywood Blvd. is a unique dinner and movie theater concept located in the Chicago suburbs of Woodridge and Naperville.
 The theater is stylish and features décor and memorabilia from all different films.
 The creative menu features entrees and appetizers with movie themed names.
 Surprisingly, the food is really good – much, much better than typical movie theater selections.
 Here you can order all sorts of fun appetizers, full size entrees, desserts, and even a bucket of beer!
 The waiters are very fast and efficient taking your order right before the movie starts and usually getting it out before the movie starts or shortly after.
 The seats are very comfortable.
 The theater is clean.
-They also frequently have celebrity events.
+They also frequently host celebrity events.

 Next, we walked “The Magnificent Mile” -I really enjoy walking this shopping district located on Michigan Avenue during the holidays as the atmosphere is so festive.
 Every tree is lighted and the stores are decorated for Christmas.
 I also like to walk a few blocks over to State Street to see the Macy’s Christmas themed windows.
 From the windows, you can walk over and see the Grand Christmas Tree and visit Christkindlmarket, a German Christmas market with all sorts of amazing handcrafted ornaments and decor.
 Visit this website for more information on this annual event.